DDMAL/e2e-omr-documentation/tutorial/generation-and-correction.md

-The easiest way to produce this kind of CSV file is through the [MEI mapping tool](https://github.com/DDMAL/MEI-mapping-tool), although it can also be manually created through a tool like Microsoft Excel or LibreOffice Calc.
+The easiest way to produce this kind of CSV file is through the [MEI mapping tool](https://github.com/DDMAL/MEI-mapping-tool), although it can also be manually created through a tool like Microsoft Excel or LibreOffice Calc with careful formatting.

-If text alignment data is provided, the MEI Encoding job will attempt to match the text to neumes and group them as syllables.
+If text alignment data is provided, the MEI Encoding job will also attempt to match the text to neumes and group them as syllables.
 Otherwise there will be one syllable in the entire staff.
 For grouping neume components into neumes, a heuristic is used based on the